 We crossed over and took a wander around Tate Modern, the contemporary art museum.
 I do have a thing for weird art, so quite liked this place.

-London is a great city and I’m sure there’s a lot more to see that we missed.
+London is a great city and I’m sure there’s a lot more to see and do that we missed.
 My wish list for future trips:

 - More sun.
 January was a perfectly fine time for us to visit because it still beat the harsh Canadian winter we were coming from, but it would be nice to visit again in the summer months.

 - More food.
-This wasn’t a foodie trip at all, so I’d like to return for a proper gastronomic exploration.
+As mentioned, this wasn’t a foodie trip at all, so I’d like to return for a proper gastronomic exploration.
 The Fat Duck is on my bucket list.